quantumjim/Quantum-information-course-Basel/README.md

 * To educate people about quantum computing.
 * To start looking for ways in which quantum computing might actually be useful for games.

 To make a game, you typically use a game engine.
 But getting game engines to work with Qiskit can be tricky!
 I've put some tools together to help you with this, which you can find [here](https://twitter.com/decodoku/status/1249700657159782405).
+You can also use the PewPews!

+**Remember: don't just use quantum for a random number generator!**

 #### Examples